Setting up a Materials Module #

 }

-To see all of the helper functions available for managing Entities and Components, see the Concepts Tasks and Reference pages.
+To see all of the helper functions available for managing Entities and Components, see the Reference documentation.

 3. Validate and handle expected error flows #